Lumi-supercomputer/LUMI-AI-example/README.md

 # LUMI AI guide

+> [!WARNING]
+> This project is still work in progress and changes are made constantly.
+For well tested examples have a look at the LUMI AI workshop material: https://github.com/Lumi-supercomputer/Getting_Started_with_AI_workshop

 This guide is designed to assist users in migrating their machine learning applications from smaller-scale computing environments to LUMI.
 We will walk you through a detailed example of training an image classification model using [PyTorch's Vision Transformer (VIT)](https://pytorch.org/vision/main/models/vision_transformer.html) on the [ImageNet dataset](https://www.image-net.org/).

 All Python and bash scripts referenced in this guide are accessible in this [GitHub repository](https://github.com/Lumi-supercomputer/LUMI-AI-example/tree/main).
 We start with a basic python script, [visualtransformer.py](quickstart/visualtransformer.py), that could run on your local machine and modify it over the next chapters to run it efficiently on LUMI.